paterbcn/Spring-1/Entrega1_6/Readme.md

 # Proyecto Entrega 1.6 Spring 1 NodeJs

-The project presents a group of functions to evaluate using TDD methodology using the **Jest framework.**
+The project presents a group of functions to evaluate using TDD methodology using the **Jest framework**.
-All the function are in an individual file , saved at *app* directory The test file are saved at *_test_* directory
+All the function are in an individual file , saved at *app* directory.
+The test file are saved at *_test_* directory.

 ### Instalig Jest framawork